ngrief/FireAnalyst/README.md

 3. **Spatial Analysis**:
    - Generates a heatmap of total fire area burned by decade.
-   - Plots fire locations on a map of California (requires latitude and longitude data).

 4. **Cause Analysis**:
    - Analyzes and summarizes fire causes (if present in the dataset).